 Today’s post is written by Dr. Greg Bradsher.

 For almost fifty years Hoover received such gifts from Bureau personnel as well as friends and admirers.
-Copies of various congratulatory communications to Hoover, many enclosing gifts, and his responses are contained in over thirty boxes found in Record Group 65, Records of the Federal Bureau of Investigation (Congratulatory Letters to J. Edgar Hoover, 1924-1971, Director’s Office Records and Memorabilia).
+Copies of various congratulatory communications to Hoover, many enclosing gifts, and his responses are contained in over thirty boxes found in Record Group 65, Records of the Federal Bureau of Investigation (Congratulatory Letters to J. Edgar Hoover, 1924-1971, (National Archives ID 31491361), Director’s Office Records and Memorabilia).

 The communications and gifts began arriving on May 10, 1924, when Hoover, who had been acting director since 1921 was appointed the permanent Director of the then Bureau of Investigation.
 As the years passed the number of communications and gifts increased.